RachaelMahon/sentencing_capstone/capstone_report_template.md

 #### Overview

-The data comprises of sentencing data for a courts in Wales and England.
+The data comprises of sentencing data for the majority of courts in Wales and England.
 The dataset is anonymised but does contain the age ranges, sex and ethnicities of the subjects.
 It also contains the sentencing court, the type of offence and the police force who dealt with the matter.
 The dataset also includes, which is why I am chiefly interested, the ultimate sentence handed down to the defendant.

 Age - categorical - Age of the defendant split into three categories: 18-24, 25-34 and 35+
 Court - categorical - The Court that heard the cases